faizairam55555/dining-philophers/README.md

-# Philosophers 42 Explained / Walkthrough
-#### The famous "Dining Philosophers Problem" walkthrough - 42 cursus project
+##walkthrough into "Dining Philosophers Problem"

 ## The Dining Philosophers Problem